Nicoretti/crc/README.md

 #### table
 Subcommand to pre-compute crc lookup tables.
 See also `crc table --help`.
 #### checksum
 Subcommand to calculate crc checksums of input file(s).
-See also `crc checksu --help`.
+See also `crc checksum --help`.

 References & Resources
 -----------------------